Code-Institute-Submissions/Craig-Ryan-bacus-cafe-and-bakery/README.md

 Photo by Chevanon Photography: https://www.pexels.com/photo/close-up-of-coffee-cup-324028/

+Photo by Livier Garcia: https://www.pexels.com/photo/assorted-fruits-on-person-s-hand-1459339/

-Photo by Clem Onojeghuo: https://www.pexels.com/photo/coffee-brown-signage-175711/
+Photo by Abhinav Goswami: https://www.pexels.com/photo/sliced-cake-on-plate-291528/

 ### Acknowledgements
 I would like to thank X, X & X for their help in testing and criticism of this project.